Cookie-AutoDelete/Cookie-AutoDelete/README.md

 ### Donations

 [Donations are done through Liberapay/PayPal](https://liberapay.com/CAD_Developers/).
-If this webextension has helped you in any way, we would appreate a small donation to assist in our efforts to make this even better.
+If this webextension has helped you in any way, we would appreciate a small donation to assist in our efforts to make this even better.
 Note that although Liberapay has recurring donation model, you can opt to 'manually' donate a one time amount as well.

 ### Internationalization (i18n)